mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/miro-connector.md

 #### Manage properties

-You can add or remove available properties from your Miro, assign a schema to the property (define whether a property is searchable, queryable, retrievable, or refinable), and change the semantic label and add an alias to the property.
-The following table lists the properties that are selected by default.
+To add or remove available properties from your Miro data source, assign a schema to the property (define whether a property is searchable, queryable, retrievable, or refinable), and change the semantic label and add an alias to the property.
+Some properties are selected by default.

 |Source property|Label|Description|Schema|
 |:---|:---|:---|:---|